Search Fiverr, Google or your favorite marketing/business forum, and you’ll find countless copywriters. The web is crawling with them.

 If the samples you see look anything like these… they’re probably swipes.
 Again, a great swipe can actually make you a lot of money.
 But most copywriters who are using swipes instead of writing their own copy, are not great copywriters.

 This is my favorite category of copywriter.
-Partly because it’s what I categorize myself as.
+Partly because it’s what I label myself as.
 But also because I feel it can be the best possible match for a business owner.
 Let me explain.

 Up and comers have the midas touch.
 They have the ability to write words that sell.
 And by the time they become up and comers, they’ve proven it multiple times (and have the references to vouch for them).
 That being said, the touch isn’t quite developed yet.